DanielMachado65/poc-queues-availability/README.md

 node kafka_test.js
 ```

+## BigQuery Test

+Use `npm run bigquery` to insert events directly into Google BigQuery.
+Set `BIGQUERY_DATASET` and `BIGQUERY_TABLE` along with your credentials.
+The script reports basic latency and throughput metrics.

+## Redpanda & Redpanda Connect

+Spin up the `redpanda` service from `docker-compose.yml` and run `kafka_test.js` with `KAFKA_BROKERS=localhost:9094`.
+Redpanda Connect can forward these events to sinks such as BigQuery.

+## Node-RED

+The compose file also provides a `nodered` service on port `1880`.
+Build flows that consume from your queues and send data to BigQuery using available nodes.

 ## Pulumi

 The `infrastructure/` folder contains a small Pulumi program that provisions an SQS queue and a RabbitMQ broker using AmazonMQ.
 Initialize a Pulumi stack and run `pulumi up` to deploy (AWS credentials required).